 Award Amount: $7,087,730

-The award (UG3-AT009761) funds a two-year research planning project to address the short-term pain and functional outcomes associated with different numbers of chiropractic visits, and the long-term effectiveness of chiropractic care delivered at Veterans Health Administration (VHA) clinics.
-If the NIH determines initial project goals are met after the two-year planning phase and pending available funds, the project and funding will extend over an additional four years totaling approximately $7,087,730, making it the largest award ever granted by the NIH to a chiropractic institution.
+The award (UH3-AT009761) funds a 4-year research project to address the short-term pain and functional outcomes associated with different numbers of chiropractic visits, and the long-term effectiveness of chiropractic care delivered at Veterans Health Administration (VHA) clinics.

 Administrative Supplements - Chiropractic Care for Veterans: A Pragmatic Randomized Trial Addressing Dose Effects for cLBP